By Marvin Dotiyal, Features Editor

 At a first glance, it’s hard to take a group of teenage boys screaming and squatting on stage seriously, especially with songs titled “What Happens If I Can’t Check My MySpace When We Get There?”
 But for six music-loving kids from Westerville, Ohio, it was all for the sake of pure fun and creativity.
 “We were kids in a band, and that was it.
 We enjoyed what we did very much, and we pursued writing and recording for that reason alone.”

 Today, ex-Attack, Attack! members have diverged paths and are working on their own musical projects: Wetzel in Nine Shrines, Whiting in Drudge, Caleb Shomo in Beartooth and Johnny Franck in three projects (Bilmuri, The March Ahead and Chayr) as well as running a recording studio as an audio engineer.

 Nevertheless, the personal hardships, the creative challenges, the constant driving and popping the lowest “crabcore” squat was all a part of Someday Came Suddenly’s success and the growth of the band.
-Ten years have passed since, and it would be an extreme understatement to say that it was a crucial milestone for the band members.
+Ten years have passed since, and it would be an extreme understatement to say that it was a crucial milestone for the band members and the scene.

 “It’s hard to describe the impact that album had because it is so far-reaching and profound.
 I honestly have no idea what I would be doing had I not been a part of Attack, Attack!”